open/close all folders

 - Nice Job Breaking It, Hero: These guys are the reason Fear was released from his lantern.

 - Tempting Fate: The Spirit Seekers used an electromagnetic device to draw out the ghosts of the Wyandot Estate so as to gain more ratings and credit as paranormal investigators.
 This resulted in all of them dying by night's end.
 Also may count as Too Dumb to Live.

 Inmates of Shady BrookShady Brook Asylum is a recurring element of the Halloween Horror Nights PsychoScareapy series wherein the Bedlam House and its various inmates play roles as monsters throughout, so far, four different houses.

-- Darker and Edgier: The Psycho Scarepy houses were traditionally a comedic house, allowing the actors great leeway in making humorous statements and harassing guests.
-In their final appearance in 2010, Shadybrook is abandoned and the ghosts of the inmates entirely lose their humorous aspect and become 100% deadly and angry.
+- Darker and Edgier: The PsychoScarepy houses were traditionally a comedic house, allowing the actors great leeway in making humorous statements and harassing guests.
+However, in 2010's Echoes of Shadybrook, the Shadybrook asylum is abandoned and the ghosts of the inmates entirely lose their humorous aspect and become 100% deadly and angry.

 - Horror Doesn't Settle for Simple Tuesday: As proven when the inmates run amok in a neighborhood at Christmastime after a van carrying them crashed.

 - I'm a Humanitarian: In the "PsychoScareapy: Home for the Holidays" house, one of the inmates is shown partaking in baking cookies out of an unfortunate woman's back.

 - Our Ghosts Are Different: During Halloween Horror Nights XX's "PsychoScareapy: Echoes of Shadybrook", the inmates are malevolent spirits haunting the abandoned Shady Brooks facility after having been disturbed by teens acting on a dare.